 There is no initial up-front fee.
 Once you have completed a trial period of around 2-4 classes and have decided to continue training with us, you will need to pay a joining fee of £35, at which time you will be presented with a folder containing the first part of the training handbook.

 Option 1: Drop-in rate

 £10 per class.

-Additional annual fees of £45 to be paid each June.
+Additional annual fees of £45 to be paid May/June.